-To store data with the HydroSense II, press the STORE button from the main screen (p.
+To store data with the HydroSense II, press the store button from the main screen (p.
 15).
 If the current location is not within an existing zone, a prompt to create a new zone will be presented.
-If a zone already exists, the HydroSense II stores the data to that zone.
+If a zone already exists, data are attributed to that zone.